rsms/gitblog/README.md

 Make some changes, be creative!

-To demonstrate that the "working tree" is indeed a working area and not the live stage, reload your web brwoser and see that the "Hello world" post is still not modified.
+To demonstrate that the "working tree" is indeed a working area and not the live stage, reload your web browser and see that the "Hello world" post is still not modified.

 Now, let's commit the changes, pusing them live: